arg-sh/argsh/www/apps/docs/content/contribution/argsh.md

 When you make an edit to an existing documentation page or fork the repository to make changes to the documentation, you have to create a new branch.

-Documentation contributions always use `develop` as the base branch.
-Make sure to also open your PR against the `develop` branch.
+Documentation contributions always use `main` as the base branch.
+Make sure to also open your PR against the `main` branch.

 ### Branch Name